The Human Centipede (First Sequence): Plot

-Lindsay and Jenny, tourists from New York visiting Germany, get a flat tire on their way to a night club and seek help at the house of misanthropic, psychopathic surgeon Dr. Josef Heiter.
+Lindsay and Jenny, tourists from New York City visiting Germany, get a flat tire on their way to a nightclub and seek help at the house of Dr. Josef Heiter.
 He drugs the women with Rohypnol in their water and locks them up in a makeshift medical ward.
-Heiter also abducts Japanese tourist Katsuro.

-Heiter is a retired world-renowned expert at separating Siamese twins, but dreams of making new creatures by sewing humans together.
-He says he will surgically connect his three victims mouth-to-anus, so that they share a single digestive system.
-His prior experiment, the 3Dog, conjoined three Rottweilers into a "Siamese triplet"; all three dogs died following the operation.
-Heiter has moved on to using human subjects.
+The misanthropic, psychopathic surgeon Heiter is a retired world-renowned expert at separating conjoined twins, but dreams of "making new creatures."
+He plans to surgically connect his three victims' mouths to their anus, so that they share a single digestive system.
+His prior experiment, the 3Dog, conjoined three Rottweilers into a "Cojoined triplet"; all three dogs died following the operation.

-After Lindsay tries to escape and fails, Heiter decides to make her the middle part of the centipede, the most painful position for the healing process, as punishment.
-Heiter performs the surgery, placing Katsuro at the lead, Lindsay at the middle and Jenny at the rear; mutilating the mouths of Lindsay and Jenny and stitching each to the anus of the person in front.
-He severs the ligaments of his victims' knees to prevent leg extension, forcing his victims to crawl.
+Lindsay and Jenny find themselves trapped on their gurneys next to a Dutch truck driver, whom Heiter kidnapped at the beginning of the film.
+Heiter declared the trucker incompatible with the ladies and ends his life.
+He later kidnaps Japanese tourist Katsuro.
+After Lindsay tries to escape and fails, Heiter decides to make her the middle segment of the centipede.
+Heiter performs the surgery, placing Katsuro at the lead, Lindsay in the middle, and Jenny at the rear; mutilating Lindsay and Jenny's mouths and stitching each to the anus of the person in front.
+He severs the ligaments of his victims' knees, forcing them to crawl.

-Once the operation is complete, Heiter takes the centipede to his living room, takes photos of each segment of the centipede to humiliate them, and passes a mirror around for the segments to view their new form.
+Once the operation is complete, Heiter takes the centipede to his living room, takes photos of each segment to humiliate them, and passes a mirror around so the segments can view their new form.
 Heiter treats his human centipede as a pet by caging the centipede in a dog kennel, training them into obeying his orders, forcing Katsuro to eat dog food at dinner, and belittling Katsuro with racist insults and beating him with a crop when he becomes rebellious.